 When is the Pushkar Camel Fair

 Usually in November, depending on the cycle of the moon.
 The camel action takes place during the first few days of the festival, after which time the focus shifts to heightened religious celebrations.
-In 2019, the official dates for the Pushkar Fair are November 4-12.
+In 2021, the official dates for the Pushkar Fair are November 11-19.
 Be sure to come early to see the fair in full swing!
-Camels and other livestock will start arriving from around four days before the official start of the fair -- that is from October 31, 2019.
+Camels and other livestock will start arriving up to five days before the official start of the fair -- that is from November 6, 2021.